kylehodgetts/kylehodgetts/README.md

 ### Software & Cloud Engineer & Language Lover

-I love writing code.
+👨🏻‍💻 I love writing code.
 I've been coding for nearly 10 years and and I have the same drive for it now that I did when I started out learning.

-🔭 I’m currently working for Opinov8 as a Cloud Engineer building and supporting large scale cloud infrastructures for clients and writing awesome internal tools in Python and Terraform modules.

-🌱 I’m currently learning Ukrainian 🇺🇦 but I also speak Polish 🇵🇱

 👯 I’m looking to collaborate on anything Python or Go or AWS or Kubernetes.
 I'm trying to spend more time contributing to open source because I love the community and what is stands for.